logisim-evolution/logisim-evolution/README.md

 * test circuits
 * ...

-If you are willing to contribute with any of these, please feel free to contact us!
+If you are willing to contribute to any of these, please feel free to contact us!

 ## How to get support for logisim-evolution